 The goal of the center is to “fuel economic growth globally by identifying, certifying, and facilitating the development of women-owned business.”
 This is facilitated by the resources offered through WBENC’s CORE platform: Certification, Opportunities, Resources, and Engagement.

 Though today WBENC is the largest certifier of women-owned businesses across the U.S., certification represents just a sliver of WBENC’s total offerings.
 Prince-Easo, the organization’s current CEO and the president commented on the importance of WBENC’s entire portfolio:

 “Our certification is the gold standard in both the public and private marketplace; our events are flawless, providing education, networking, and business-building opportunities … Due to the generosity of our supporters, we continue to provide additional resources to develop [Women Business Enterprise] business and break down barriers.”

 Though certification is a key service offered by the WBENC, the center has an abundance of other resources for women in business.
 On the WBENC website, you can find entrepreneurship news, success stories, and you can take advantage of the monthly newsletter that keeps you up-to-date with the goings-on of the community.

-The WBENC is also involved in a number of public awareness campaigns geared toward visibility for female entrepreneurs, such as Women Owned Logo and ACTIntentionally, that you can read more about online.
+The WBENC is also involved in a number of public awareness campaigns geared toward visibility for female entrepreneurs, such as Women Owned Logo, that you can read more about online.